kinnala/scikit-fem/paper/paper.md

 # Summary

-Partial differential equations (PDEs) – such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics – are the basic building blocks of modern physics and engineering.
+Partial differential equations (PDEs) – such as Navier–Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics – are the basic building blocks of modern physics and engineering.
 Finite element method (FEM) is a flexible computational